deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Y'all good?"

 "Man, FUCK the plumbing in this thing."
-Baseball was fidgeting and frowning, trying to adjust his EV-MASS undersuit for comfort, an exercise that Adam was beginning to suspect might be doomed, at least until the water was pumped in.
+BASEBALL was fidgeting and frowning, trying to adjust his EV-MASS undersuit for comfort, an exercise that Adam was beginning to suspect might be doomed, at least until the water was pumped in.